-Our work with Roma people in Cork
+Over the years: Our work with Roma in Cork

 The efficacy of our work was demonstrated in February 2012 when the state reversed its policy on access to employment in the state for Romanian and Bulgarian national parents of Irish children.
 Read about the legal challenge which led to this change in policy here.

+By the end of 2012, our legal information and advocacy service had assisted 33 Roma people, all of whom were nationals of Romania in the area of labour market access and social protection.
 A report on the structural discrimination the Roma community experiences in Cork was launched in May 2013.
-The report, titled ‘In from the Margins – Roma in Ireland: Addressing the Structural Discrimination of the Roma Community in Ireland‘ is based on two years of clinic work as well as focus groups and interviews with members of the Roma community.
-For more information about the launch, click here.
+The report, titled In from the Margins – Roma in Ireland was based on two years of clinic work as well as focus groups and interviews with members of the Roma community.

-In 2013 Nasc also launched a documentary film titled ‘Roma – From Heudin to Here’ directed by Brian Cronin and produced by Roma rights activist Greucean Adam and Nasc Roma Rights Officer Claire Larkin.
-For more information about the film and the view the trailer, click here.
+In 2013 Nasc also launched a documentary film titled Roma – From Huedin to Here directed by Brian Cronin and produced by Roma rights activist Greucean Adam and Nasc Roma Rights Officer Claire Larkin.
+More information about the film and how to get a DVD is available here.

 In 2014, Nasc collaborated with the Equality Authority and Pavee Point Traveller and Roma Centre to produce a photographic exhibition to challenge stereotypes of Roma in Ireland.
-‘Roma – One People, Many Lives’ launched in Dublin City Hall in February 2014 and in Cork City Library in April 2014.
-More information about the exhibition and how to book it is available here and here.
+Roma – One People, Many Lives launched in Dublin City Hall in February 2014 and in Cork City Library in April 2014.